 - The trial:

 - The pre-trial

 - o The plea

-- Special pleas;
+- o Special pleas;

-- Plea of guilty;
+- o Plea of guilty;

 - o Plea of not guilty;

 - Procedural rules pertaining to evidence;

 - o Impact of the Constitution on:

-- Confessions and admissions;
+- o Confessions and admissions;

-- Presumptions;
+- o Presumptions;

 - o Burden of prooG.

 - Section 174 applications.

 - Sentencing;

 - Remedies of aggrieved accused.

-- o Reviews:
+- Reviews:

-- Appeals:
+- o Appeals;

-- o Compensation
+Compensation

-Assessment Strategies: Continuous Assessment (preparation of Heads of Arguments and arguing in a moot court) (40%) Examination: (60%) 1x 3 hour paper.
+Assessment Strategies: Continuous Assessment (preparation of Heads of Arguments and arguing in a moot court) (40%) Examination: The module will be examined with a 1x3 hour paper at the end of the second semester.
+The examination will contribute 60% to the final mark.

-I.9.23 Course Title: CUSTOMARY LAW III
+1.9.23 Course Title: CUSTOMARY LAW III

-Contact hours: Two hours per week lectures - 14 Weeks = 28 contact hours
+2 hours per week lectures - 14 Weeks = 28 contact hours Contact hours: